Posted on May 14, 2021

 CMS will require annual quality measure tracking and reporting as part of the program.
 To qualify for a positive performance-based adjustment, practices must meet or exceed average national performance thresholds on a limited set of quality measures that are clinically meaningful for patients.
 These measures include:

 - Diabetes hemoglobin A1c poor control (eCQM);

 - Advance care planning (CQM)

 The quality measure Advance Care Plan requires a Qualified Registry or QCDR vendor for reporting as it is not an EHR reportable measure.
 CMS Qualified Registries like MDinteractive can support PCF model participants by reporting this quality measure on their behalf.
 If you are participating in the program, contact us today to discuss how we can help you meet the annual Quality reporting requirements.
 We offer flexible data collection options to make tracking and reporting this measures a simple process for you and your practice.

 The PCF program will begin in 26 areas around the country in January of 2021 to support the delivery of advanced primary care to Medicare beneficiaries.
-While the initial application period has closed, CMS plans to hold a second round of applications for practices participating in the CPC+ program that would begin PCF participation in January 2022.
 Contact MDinteractive today for assistance with tracking and reporting the Advance Care Plan Quality measure that is required for performance-based bonuses.
 More information about the program can be found on the CMS website here.